springernature/vpat/springerlink.md

 <br><br>
  The <strong>new</strong> checkout design at order.springer.com resolves all of the issues noted above in the old checkout design.
 <br><br>
-Third party scripts may inject non-text content without text alternatives.
+Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
 These include images in advertising scripts, and in the OneTrust "manage cookies" privacy centre.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 </td>
 </tr>
 <tr id="audio-only-and-video-only-prerecorded" valign="top">